 The Action Alternative would introduce some change in network connectivity.
-These access impacts are described by segment and option below.
-For descriptions of bicyclist and pedestrian access and connectivity, see Section 3.6.4.3.6, Impacts to Pedestrian and Bicyclist Facilities.
+These access impacts are described in Table 3.3-2, Access Changes with the Action Alternative, in Section 3.3.4.3.3, Potential Impacts due to Changes in Access with the Action Alternative.
+For descriptions of pedestrian and bicyclist access and connectivity, see Section 3.6.4.3.6, Impacts to Pedestrian and Bicyclist Facilities.